dvsa/.github/.github/actions/display-inputs/README.md

 This action allows the workflow to output its inputs to logs and to the GitHub Summary

 ####  Inputs
-display_on_github_summary (optional): Boolean.
-Whether to write inputs to GitHub Summary
+N/A

 ####  Outputs
-If display_on_github_summary is true, table of inputs displayed on GitHub summary
+table of inputs displayed on GitHub summary

 Example: ![display-inputs-example](../../assets/images/display-inputs-example.png)